Arrive in Lima, the capital and largest city in Peru, with a population of 10 million.

 Spend the next two days working on our service project.
 The Sacred Valley Project is in process of constructing on a new home and we will lend a hand to help them achieve this goal.
 After service work we will help the girls with their homework, and then play games before a group dinner.

 Say goodbye to the girls and make your way to Lares.
 Enjoy a relaxing dip in the hot springs before you begin your three-day trek to Machu Picchu.

-The trek will finish in Ollanta, where you will find a hotel for the night and finalize logistics for your adventure to Machu Picchu.
+The trek will finish with and exhilarating mountain bike ride down to Ollantaytambo, where you will find a hotel for the night and finalize logistics for your adventure to Machu Picchu.
 With your train and Machu Picchu tickets booked, the group will be responsible for finding lodging, food, and planning the logistics at the base town of the most popular of the Seven Wonders of the World.

 Board your train to Aguas Calientes, the base town of Machu Picchu.
 Secure a hotel for the night, plan your meals, and then take the rest of the day to explore the town and great ready for your visit to Machu Picchu the following morning.

 Waking before sunrise, we will enter Machu Picchu early for the sunrise and arrange a guided tour of this amazing Incan complex.
 One of the new “Seven Wonders of the World,” Machu Picchu is the main reason many travelers visit Peru and it is easy to see why after taking time to explore the amazing stone formation up close.
 In the afternoon, we will ride the scenic train along the Urubamba River back to Ollantaytambo.

 After breakfast we will ride back up to Cusco to finish out this amazing adventure.
 Take the next two days to explore this incredible city and get your fill of delicious Peruvian cuisine.